-2. Procedures for Resolution of Alleged Violation of Student Code of Conduct copy stored electronically in the EGCC incident reporting database.
-Appropriate campus parties will be notified.
+2. Procedures for Resolution of Alleged Violation of Student Code of Conduct

 Complaints regarding alleged violation of the Student Code of Conduct will be reviewed and resolved using the procedures outlined below.
 If the review and/or investigation confirm the student's violation of the Code of Conduct, one or more disciplinary actions and sanctions listed in Section C will be imposed.